 [xi] The Allegheny County plan is available at http://www.alleghenycounty.us/DHSBasic.aspx?id=27174&terms=severe%20weather.
 Note that the shelter and the majority of homeless people in that county are in the city of Pittsburgh, Pennsylvania.

-[xiii] The Anchorage plan requiring an accessible database of weather shelters is online at http://www.muni.org/Departments/health/Documents/DHHS%20Policy%2010-001.pdf.
+[xiii] The Anchorage plan for cold weather is at http://www.muni.org/Departments/health/Pages/ColdWeatherPlan.aspx.